rogerbeecham/predictive-analytics/README.md

 This repository contains the code for generating [predictive-analytics](http://homepages.see.leeds.ac.uk/~georjb/predictive-analytics/).

 The hugo and blogdown themes and design ideas are taken from [Andrew Heiss](https://www.andrewheiss.com)'s impressive module websites.
+Test.